PUT-PTM/STpcInfo2/README.md

 - STM32 ST-LINK Utility
 - STM32CubeMX
 - STSW-STM32102 - STM32 Virtual COM Port Driver
+- Visual Studio 2012
+## C# Application
+This application is using System.Management and System.Diagnostics libraries to get current information about the system as:
+-current clock speed
+-core temperature
+-fan speed
+-battery status
+-available RAM
+-and more
+Then sends the data as string through destined serial port.
 ## How to run
 1. Connnect ssd1306 display and UART-USB converter as shown in the following pins scheme
 - PA10 - USART1_RX